The Jingle Punks Hipster Orchestra is a chamber ensemble like nothing you’ve ever seen.

 The group, launched as a whimsical, meta-marketing vehicle for attracting compositional and arrangement client work, has garnered widespread acclaim since forming in the spring of 2011.

-Acclaimed for their distinctive and thrilling takes on contemporary pop classics, all propelled by violins, cellos, and ukuleles, the Orchestra first made its name with covers of tracks by the likes of The Strokes, MGMT, and the Black Keys, which was released together on their debut album Hipster Dinner Party Vol. 1.
-The Orchestra caught the eye of Primary Wave, publishers of Nirvana, who commissioned the Orchestra to release an LP-length cover of Nevermind on the seminal album’s 20th anniversary.
+Acclaimed for their distinctive and thrilling takes on contemporary pop classics, all propelled by violins, cellos, and ukuleles, the Orchestra first made its name with covers of tracks by the Strokes, MGMT, and the Black Keys, which was released together on their debut album Hipster Dinner Party Vol. 1.
+The Orchestra caught the eye of Primary Wave, publishers of Nirvana’s catalogue, who commissioned the Orchestra to release an EP covering tracks from Nevermind on the seminal album’s 20th anniversary.

 Since then, the Orchestra have released a follow-up EP covering tracks from Nirvana’s In Utero, as well as releasing an album with organist Alex Collier, and remixing a track by Matt & Kim.
 In 2014, the band performed with Nas at a Castle Lite-sponsored concert in South Africa.